Janet Autherine James Mahon

 CEO at Autherine Publishing

-Janet Autherine James is an author, CEO at Autherine Publishing and has spent over 25 years in the legal profession as a tax attorney and Administrative Law Judge.
+Janet Autherine James is an author, CEO at Autherine Publishing, which amplifies the voices of women by publishing their stories and books; she has spent over 25 years in the legal profession as a tax attorney and Administrative Law Judge.
 She is also the Founder of The Island Mindfulness Path to Transformation.
 Janet immigrated from Jamaica as a teenager and knows what it is like to overcome odds and accomplish her dreams.
-She uses the wisdom gained to mentor young women & empower high-achieving women who are...
+She uses the...
 Continue Reading

 Start your free membership to continue reading and learning from people who want to help you succeed.Sign up for free